cp3fr/Quadrotor-Control/README.md

 * `t4 = -momentCmd.z / kappa`: Thrust generating a moment around z.
 The conversion needs to invert the direction of thrust because in NED coordinates z axis points down.
 One needs to consider the drag / thrust coefficient `kappa`.

-Then, use the four thrust components to mix thrust for individual motors and use the correct order of motors (different to the python code):
+Then, use the four thrust components to mix and assign thrust for individual motors to `cmd.desiredThrustsN`.
+Pay attention to the order of motors, which is different to the python code:

     cmd.desiredThrustsN[0] =  0.25f * (t1 + t2 + t3 + t4); // front left
     cmd.desiredThrustsN[1] =  0.25f * (t1 - t2 + t3 - t4); // front right